LEARNAcademy/syllabus/react/tic-tac-toe.md

 ### 📚 User Stories

+**Story 1**: In order to play tic tac toe, as the user of the application, I should see a three-by-three grid board game with squares that can be clicked alternatively by two players: player X and player O. Once a square is marked it cannot be marked again.

+**Branch**: game-structure

+**Acceptance Criteria**

-- As a user, I can see a three by three grid game board on the page.
+- Can see a three-by-three grid game board
-- As a user, I can click on a square to mark it.
+- Player one can click on a square to mark it with an X
-- As a user, my partner can click on a square after me and see their mark.
+- Player two can click on a square to mark it with an O
-- As a user, I can't click on a square that has already been marked.
+- Players cannot click on a square that has already been marked

-- As a user, when either my partner or I win the game (three squares in a row: horizontally, vertically, or diagonally), I can see a notice telling me which player won.
+**Story 2**: In order to play tic tac toe, as the user of the application, I should be able to win the game by marking three squares with the same mark in a horizontal, vertical, or diagonal row.
+I can restart the game at any time.

+**Branch**: win-lose

+**Acceptance Criteria**

+- Can see a notice displaying which player won
-- As a user, I can't play the game after the game has been won.
+- Game play cannot continue after the game has been won
-- As a user, if no more squares are available, I can see a notice telling me that the game has ended.
-- As a user, I can click on a restart button that will clear the game board.
+- Can click on a restart button that will clear the game board

+**Story 3**: In order to play tic tac toe, as the user of the application, I should not be able to continue playing the game if all the squares are marked.
+If neither player wins and all the squares are marked, I should see a notification for a "cats game."

+**Branch**: cats-game

+**Acceptance Criteria**

+- Game play cannot continue after all squares have been marked
+- Can see a notice displaying that this is a "cats game"

 ### 🏔 Stretch Goals